winitzki/CocoaJoin/README.md

 * use "higher-order" chemistry: molecules can carry values that contain _other molecule names_ or _functions of molecule names_, which then become available within a reaction and may be used to inject arbitrary molecules or to perform arbitrary computations with molecule names obtained at run time
 * create an abstract library of useful "chemical reactions" with a purely functional API

-Join calculus has the following advantages over other models of concurrent computation:
+Join calculus has advantages over other models of concurrent computation:

 * concurrency is simple to reason about because the operational semantics is based on easily visualized principles: